IITDU-AMIT-MSSE1044/course-project-AfsanaTasnim/README.md

 1. Double click on "Project Analysis".
 2. Double click on src.
 3. Then double click on the default package.
-4. Now right click on TestStringsClass.
+4. Now right click on "TestStringsClass".
 5. Then select Run As.
 6. Now select Java Application.